-This post was originally written about seven years ago, and now with another kid about to start kindergarten this fall.
-I thought I’d update it!
+This post was originally written about eight years ago, and now I’m updating it after my youngest just graduated from kindergarten this year.

 Is your little one starting Kindergarten this year?
-Are you more nervous than he/she?
+Are you more nervous then them?

-I’m here to help calm your nerves, your child will most likely love Kindergarten, and so will you.
-I’m here to give you a few tips to help ease your nerves, and prepare yourselves.
+I’m here to help calm your nerves; your child will most likely love Kindergarten, and so will you.
+I’m giving you a few tips to help ease your nerves, and prepare yourselves.

 Suggested Read: 17 Things To Do Before School Starts